+Table 12 provides the estimate of Death with Dignity Patients who are projected to select Eden hospice.
 As discussed earlier, Death with Dignity disparity in use of the statute in Washington State is very difficult to measure.
 Eden's policy is not aimed at encouraging hospice patients to elect Death with Dignity but instead to be supportive of every hospice patients' unique situations and their response to their unique dying process.
-Because Eden is the only fully complying Death with Dignity hospices in Washington State, it is likely that the Eden Hospice at the Inland Northwest would have several additional referrals to its hospice program beyond the imprecise estimates of Death with Dignity utilization presented in Table 12.
+Because Eden is one of a few agencies with fully complying Death with Dignity policies in Washington State, it is likely that the Eden Hospice at King County would have several additional referrals to its hospice program beyond the imprecise estimates of Death with Dignity utilization presented in Table 12.

-Table 12 Death with Dignity Support and Potential Disparity Reduction in Spokane County
+Table 12 Estimate of Eden Hospice Death with Dignity Patients Served in Pierce County